BlackBoxVision/material-calendar-view/README.md

 ----------
 Adding to your Project
 -------------
 Actually the Project has a release version 1.0.0.
-I´m working in other release that will be launched the first day of November.
+I´m working in other release that will be launched the first days of November.

 ### For Gradle:
 **Step 1:** Add the JitPack repository to your build file.
 Add it in your build.gradle at the end of repositories.